Ireland Tourist Visa from UK

 The Tourist Visa allows foreign citizens to visit Ireland for tourism purposes and stay there for up to 90 days.

 The Tourist Visa is intended for foreign citizens who want to visit Ireland.
-It allows them to come to Ireland to engage in standard tourism activities or to take part in a short-term English language course.
+It allows them to come to Ireland for a short period to engage in standard tourism activities or to take part in a short-term English language course.

 The Tourist Visa is a Short Stay ‘C’ Visa, which means that if you receive it, you will be able to stay in Ireland for up to 90 days.
-After your visa expires, you have to go back to your home country.
+After your visa expires, you have to return to your home country.

 The Tourist Visa does not allow you to seek and undertake employment in Ireland nor use publicly funded services such as public hospitals.

-Who has to apply for the Tourist Visa?
+Who needs to apply for Ireland Tourist Visa?

 If you are a citizen of a country that belongs to the EU/EEA, or a citizen of Switzerland, you do not have to apply for a visa to visit Ireland.
 Citizens of these countries can stay in Ireland for up to 90 days without a visa.